JVital2013/goestools-win/README.md

 - [Update to support proj >= 8](https://github.com/pietern/goestools/pull/148) by @jim-minter
 - [Fix getting admin text messages](https://github.com/pietern/goestools/pull/105) by @spinomaly

-Additionally, thanks to @Aang for keeping his custom vcpkg public so I could see how to compile software like this.
+Additionally, thanks to @Aang23 for keeping his custom vcpkg public so I could see how to compile software like this.

 ## License
 Goestools for Windows is licensed under the "BSD 2-Clause 'Simplified' License."
 License for goestools, and for all bundled libraries, are in the LICENSES folder.